Systematic Erasure of Previous Encounters

 Inspiring and provocative, these pages remain a hint of a still-to-be-written story: a poetry, a history, a multi-lingual project, anthropological fieldwork and philosophy, uncovering the blinders of triumphal globalization stories while providing a true sense of human possibility and pitfalls.

-Update: Shortly after posting this, a related thread developed in the comment stream to my earlier reflections on Eric Wolf’s Europe and the People Without History.
+- 2013: Shortly after posting this in September 2013, a related thread developed in the comment stream to my earlier reflections on Eric Wolf’s Europe and the People Without History.